 Using your gathered data, you may also discover a pattern of dominant competition across different search keywords.
-Your data also gives you a clue about which competitors need to be audited to uncover secrets that let them dominate the niche.
+Your data also gives you a clue about which competitors need to be audited to uncover SEO secrets that allow them dominate the niche.

 Now that you know who your competitors are, it’s time to do an SEO competitor analysis.
 If you are planning to expand your online reach through SEO, competitor analysis gives you insights from your top competitors to reinforce your SEO strategy.